JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 [//]: # (title: Updating multiplatform projects with Android apps to use AGP 9)
 <show-structure for="chapter,procedure" depth="3"/>

-When used along with Android Gradly Plugin 9 or newer, the Kotlin Multiplatform Gradle plugin stops being compatible with the `com.android.application` and the `com.android.library` plugins.
+When used along with Android Gradle plugin 9 or newer, the Kotlin Multiplatform Gradle plugin stops being compatible with the `com.android.application` and the `com.android.library` plugins.

 To update your project:
-* If your Android entry point is currently implemented in a shared code module, extract it into a separate module to avoid the Gradle plugin conflicts.
+* If your Android entry point is currently implemented in a shared code module, extract it into a separate module to avoid Gradle plugin conflicts.
 * Migrate your shared code module to use the new [Android-KMP library plugin](https://developer.android.com/kotlin/multiplatform/plugin) built specifically for multiplatform projects.